About me

 During my bachelor in Biology at the Université libre de Brussels, I developed a strong passion for entomology; trying to build the best insect display possible while also using iNaturalist all the time during COVID19.
 Then during my master in Biology of Organisms and Ecology, at the same university, I had the opportunity to really dive into ecology.

-Indeed, my master thesis was about the impact of a forest edge on termite communities in French Guiana, with Yves Roisin.
+Indeed, my master thesis was about the impacts of a forest edge on termite communities in French Guiana, with professor Yves Roisin.
 That’s when I fell in love with tropical forests’ biodiversity and ecology.
 I was then offered, by Denis Fournier, to continue research by doing a PhD in the same lab (Evolutionary Biology and Ecology).